Remuneration

 The fixed components of the remuneration of the President and CEO, such as the basic salary, fringe benefits and pension benefits, are based on the President and CEO’s service contract.
 The variable components, the short-term incentive bonus scheme and the long-term share-based incentive scheme are based on pre-defined and measurable performance and result criteria.
 Maximum limits have been set for the variable remuneration components.

 The President and CEO’s earning opportunity based on incentive schemes is set at a competitive level in accordance with the market.
 Remuneration is closely aligned with the principle of performance-based remuneration.
 If performance relative to the indicators used in the incentive schemes is good or excellent, the incentive bonuses may represent a significant proportion of the President and CEO’s overall remuneration.
 The President and CEO’s variable remuneration consists of a short-term incentive (STI) bonus scheme related to the achievement of short-term financial and operational targets and long-term remuneration schemes (LTI).
 The earning opportunity based on the STI scheme is limited to 100 per cent of the President and CEO’s fixed annual salary.
-The measurement period is five years for the LTI 2015 scheme and three years for the LTI 2019 scheme.
+The measurement period is three years for the LTI scheme.
 Dividing the maximum incentive reward over the remuneration periods on average, the maximum incentive reward based on the LTI scheme is limited to 95 per cent of the President and CEO’s fixed annual salary.
 The President and CEO’s remuneration consists of the following components:

 InsuranceLife and health insurance